Psychokiller1888/AmenitizScriptiz/README.md

 #### User settings

-`scriptyModColors_amenitiz` color: Value can be a text color, an HTML color code, a RGB or RGBA combo `scriptyModColors_booking` color: Value can be a text color, an HTML color code, a RGB or RGBA combo `scriptyModColors_expedia` color: Value can be a text color, an HTML color code, a RGB or RGBA combo `scriptyModColors_phone` color: Value can be a text color, an HTML color code, a RGB or RGBA combo
+`scriptyModColors_amenitiz` color: Value can be a text color, an HTML color code, a RGB or RGBA object `scriptyModColors_booking` color: Value can be a text color, an HTML color code, a RGB or RGBA object `scriptyModColors_expedia` color: Value can be a text color, an HTML color code, a RGB or RGBA object `scriptyModColors_phone` color: Value can be a text color, an HTML color code, a RGB or RGBA object

 ### Visually group bookings